aclerbois-zz/aclerbois.github.io/_posts/2018-08-10-Conquering the global tool in NET Core.markdown

 ## Welcome home

-Our helloprogramming tool is installed in the.dotnet\tools folder in the user directory:
+Our helloprogramming tool is installed in the `.dotnet\tools` folder in the user directory:

 ![.NET Core](/images/conquer-4.png)